Curriculum

 Leave Policy

-Students registered in the Executive MBA program may apply to the Director, Academic Services for a one-term to three-term (one academic year) leave during their program of study for:
+Students registered in the EMBA program may apply for a leave during their program of study.
+Please see here for additional details and information.

 Graduation Requirements